20 Greatest Computer Programmers Of All Time

 Who is he: Bjarne Stroustrup is a computer scientist and a research professor at Morgan Stanley.
 He was the head of Bell Labs’ large-scale programming research department.

-Major Achievements: He was awarded the William Procter Prize for Scientific Achievement, Grace Murray Hopper Award, and he was made a fellow of the Computer History Museum for his C++ invention.
+Major Achievements: He received the William Procter Prize for Scientific Achievement and the Grace Murray Hopper Award, and was named a Fellow of the Computer History Museum for inventing the C++ programming language.

 3. Linus Torvalds